msi888/run_analysis/CodeBook.md

 we underline following criteria adopted by Tfinal:

-1)	EACH VARIABLE FORMS A COLUMN
+1)	EACH VARIABLE FORMS A COLUMN;

 2)	EACH OBSERVATION FORMS A ROW BY SUBJECT (IN NUM.
-ORDER)
+ORDER);

-3)	SAME OBSERVATION TYPEs (ACTIVITIES) ARE GROUPED by SUBJECT
+3)	SAME OBSERVATION TYPEs (ACTIVITIES) ARE GROUPED by SUBJECT.

 ===============================================================================================================
 EoF/by mario :)